LAST UPDATED 24 JANUARY 2019

 It’s a little over budget but we’ve squeezed it in anyway!
 It’s not called an Elite model for nothing!
 We have long been fans of the Specialized Allez road bikes and this model is no different.
 The carbon fork makes for a lightweight bike with great vertical compliance and lateral stiffness.
 This means you’ll benefit from smoother riding and sharp steering and an altogether more enjoyable ride.
 Particularly when the Shimano 105 2×11 drivetrain making gear changing shifting slick, simple and intuitive.

-So this bike only squeezes into our road bikes under £1,000 category because we’ve got 50% so you’re getting a lot of bike for your money!
-If you’re looking for a state of the art road bike then this is a good choice as it combines the latest carbon fibre technology with the much loved ‘race geometry’ of the Volare.
+So this bike only squeezes into our road bikes under £1,000 category because we’ve got over 40% off so you’re getting a lot of bike for your money!
+If you’re looking for a state of the art road bike then this is a good choice as it combines the latest carbon fibre technology with Shimano 105 2×11 drivetrain for reliable and powerful performance.

 Whyte Dorset 2019 – £999